abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authentification-rules.md

 #### Condition: `asnumber`

-BGP public AS numbers are globally unique identifiers assigned by IANA for Internet routing, ranging from 1 to 64495 (16-bit) and extended to 32-bit for greater availability.
-Public AS numbers must be unique on the Internet, and BGP uses the AS number as its loop-prevention mechanism.
+BGP public AS numbers are globally unique identifiers assigned by IANA for Internet routing.
+16-bit AS numbers range from 1 to 64495, while 32-bit AS numbers extend this space for greater availability.
+BGP uses the AS number as its primary loop-prevention mechanism, and all public AS numbers must be globally unique on the Internet.

 ```
 'rule-asnumber' : {